lamelyan/blog/index.md

-### Presenters to follow
+### Presenters to follow in .NET space
-A list of people who articulate concepts exceptionally well.
+A list of people who articulate concepts well.

 - Scott Allen <a href="https://odetocode.com/" target="_blank">https://odetocode.com/</a>
 - Mark Seemann <a href="https://blog.ploeh.dk/about/" target="_blank">https://blog.ploeh.dk/about/</a>